iainctduncan/papers/source/background.rst

 moving some of their work to general purpose languages can take advantage of modern development tools such as version control systems (e.g., Git), integrated development environments, and editors designed around programming.
+And finally, the complexity of algorithms one can use is essentially unlimited.

 Conclusion
 ^^^^^^^^^^^
 It is in this hybrid space that Scheme for Max sits.
-S4M provides a Max object that embeds the s7 Scheme interpreter, allowing one to use a high-level general purpose langauge within the visual patching environment.
+S4M provides a Max object that embeds an interpreter for the s7 Scheme language, a general purpose languate in the Lisp family.
-Given the myriad options existing already in the hybrid space, we might well ask why a new such tool is justified, and why specifically it ought to use an uncommon language (Scheme being vastly less popular than JavaScript or Python).
+Given the myriad options existing already in the hybrid space, we might well ask why a new such tool is justified, and why specifically it ought to use an uncommon language (Scheme being vastly less popular than JavaScript or Python), and why it should be embedded in Max rather than some other platform or langauge.
 To answer these questions, first we will look at my personal motivations, and secondly at why I chose Scheme and Max to fulfill them.